kamalarieff/anticar/content/questions/whats_wrong_with_cars.md

 Cars are expensive.
 This is a page from wikipedia detailing all the costs of owning a car.

 ### Bike vs. Bus vs. Car in Portland!
-How biking is faster, cheaper, healthier and better for the planet - YouTube {#bike-vs-dot-bus-vs-dot-car-in-portland-how-biking-is-faster-cheaper-healthier-and-better-for-the-planet-youtube}
+How biking is faster, cheaper, healthier and better for the planet - YouTube - CityNerd {#bike-vs-dot-bus-vs-dot-car-in-portland-how-biking-is-faster-cheaper-healthier-and-better-for-the-planet-youtube-citynerd}

 <https://www.youtube.com/watch?v=-7UcvadTgac>